jeremyfelt/webconference-2014/talk.md

 Many small enhancements will go unnoticed by many people.
 Large features will be broken down into smaller pieces that can be tested individually before being combined as part of a major effort.
 Bugs introduced into the system will have smaller effects.

+## Workflow...
+Getting from Development to Production

 For this to work, a clean and clear workflow must exist.
 Development should be a mirror of production that everyone can work with.

-## Workflow...
-Development -> Production

-Defining a workflow is the most important part.
+Defining this workflow is the most important part.

 Everything we’re covering here involves buy-in from your team (and from you).
 In order for everyone to stay sane, an established workflow must exist.
-Even if you are the sole developer, designer, and content creator for a site, you’ll benefit from a solid workflow.
+Even if you are the sole developer, designer, and content creator for a site, you’ll benefit.

 ## Development vs Production

 Let's assign some quick definitions to these environments.

 Development is local and individual.
 You can break it at will.

 There are extra debug tools, build tools, and deploy tools.
 Everything you are working with is usually at the bleeding edge of your project rather than in a long term stable state.

 Production is central and shared.
 It is clean and if you break it, you buy it.

 A development environment allows everyone to do whatever they want in the common goal of maintaining a stable and happy production environment.
+A production environment continues producing.

 I'm purposely leaving out staging at this point, as it introduces additional complexities.
 I personally think that content can be staged in production in most cases.
 That said, if you need a staging area for QA, that should exist as part of the workflow and likely be as close to production as possible.

-Create in a development environment and push to a production environment.

 ## Who are you?